maveniverse/site-001/content/en/docs/njord/migration/_index.md

 With this setup, you just perform `mvn deploy` as you did before.
 If your checkout is snapshot, you will deploy to Central Portal Snapshots.
 If your checkout is a release, it will be locally staged once Maven finishes.

-To publish, just use `mvn njord:publish`, or just do `mvn deploy -Dnjord.autoPublish`.
+To publish, just use [`mvn njord:publish`](../plugin-documentation/publish-mojo.html), or just do `mvn deploy -Dnjord.autoPublish`.

 Once Maven returns, your project is being validated at https://central.sonatype.com/publishing

-Check out [Maven generated plugin documentation](../plugin-documentation/plugin-info.html) for more mojos.
+Check out [Maven generated plugin documentation](../plugin-documentation/plugin-info.html) for more goals.

 ## What if don't want (or cannot) change the POM?